marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Subnet

 Building 3 subnets for AKS Node pool, Storage Account, and MySQL, we hold CIDR ***"10.0.2.0/24"*** for later defining AKS’s network profile.
-Subnet are then defined with address prefixes:
+Subnets are then defined with address prefixes:
   - ***"10.0.1.0/24"*** for AKS node pool subnet
   - ***"10.0.3.0/24"*** for Storage subnet
   - ***"10.0.4.0/24"*** for MySQL subnet

-For subnet  ***"project-db-subnet-test"***, we delegated the subnet to ***"Microsoft.DBforMySQL/flexibleServers"*** means that only Azure Database for MySQL flexible server instances can use that subnet.

-Last but not least, all subnets were added ***"Microsoft.Storage"*** for service endpoint for secure and direct connectivity to Azure Storage service.
+For subnet  ***"project-db-subnet-test"***, we delegated the subnet to ***"Microsoft.DBforMySQL/flexibleServers"*** which means that only Azure Database for MySQL flexible server instances can use that subnet.
+Last, but not least, all subnets were added ***"Microsoft.Storage"*** for service endpoint for secure and direct connectivity to Azure Storage service.

 >Note: Virtual Network (VNet) service endpoint provides secure and direct connectivity to Azure services over an optimized route over the Azure backbone network.